 Before using iZooto's Web Push Notifications, let's understand the basics of push notifications.

-For users to receive these notifications, they first have to opt-in for the service by clicking on the 'Allow' button.
+For users to receive these notifications, they first have to opt-in (Provide Consent) for the service by clicking on the 'Allow' button which they can do through the Subscription Prompt.

 Now that the users have subscribed to your website, you can start sending them notifications.